 The label shall contain:

-in bold fonts of largest used size the text: “Only to be administered by appropriately trained healthcare professionals who are qualified or accredited in accordance with national law”.
+in bold fonts of largest used size on the label the text: “Only to be administered by appropriately trained healthcare professionals who are qualified or accredited in accordance with national law”.

-a clear indication that devices shall not be used in persons who are less than 18 years old.
+a clear indication that devices are not to be used in persons who are less than 18 years old.

 Instructions for use